Adelic line bundles on quasi-projective varieties: Invariant adelic line bundles

 By choosing adelic line bundles $\overline H_1,\cdots, \overline H_{d-1}\in \wh \Picc(F/k)_{\QQ,\nef}$, we can form \emph{the canonical Moriwaki height}

 It is a non-negative real number.

-\subsubsection{N\'eron--Tate height}
+\subsection{N\'eron--Tate height}

 \kkk Let $F$ be a finitely generated field over $k$.
-Let $X$ be an abelian variety over $F$, $f=[2]$ be the multiplication by 2, and $L$ be any symmetric and ample line bundle over $X$.
+Let $X$ be an abelian variety over $F$, $f=[2]$ be the multiplication by 2, and $L$ be any symmetric and ample line bundle on $X$.
 Then the canonical height

 as a generalization of the N\'eron--Tate height, is quadratic in the sense that

 gives a bilinear map